-- 38. (1) A community service order made under section 16(6) shall require the person convicted to perform unpaid work in accordance with the subsequent provisions of this Law for such number of hours (being in the aggregate not less than forty nor more than two hundred and forty) as may be specified in the order. - (2) A court shall not make a community service order in respect of any offender unless the offender consents and the court - - (a) has been notified by the Governor that arrangements exist for persons to perform work under such orders; and - (b) is satisfied - - (i) after considering a report by a probation officer about the offender and his circumstances and, if the court thinks it necessary, hearing a probation officer, that the offender is a suitable person to perform work under such an order; and - (ii) that provision can be made under the arrangements for him to do so. - (3) Where a court makes community service orders in respect of two or more offences of which the offender has been convicted by or before the court, the court may direct that the hours of work specified in any of those orders shall be concurrent with or additional to those specified in any other of those orders. - (4) A community service order shall specify the area in which the offender resides or will reside; and the functions conferred by the subsequent provisions of this Law on the relevant officer shall be discharged by a probation officer appointed for or assigned to the area. - (5) Before making a community service order the court shall explain to the offender in ordinary language - - (a) the purpose and effect of the order (and in particular the requirements of the order as specified in section 39); - (b) the consequences which may follow under section 40 if he fails to comply with any of those requirements; and - (c) that the court has under section 41 the power to review the order on the application either of the offender or of a probation officer. - (6) The court by which a community service order is made shall forthwith give copies of the order to the offender and to the relevant officer. - (7) The Governor may, by notice, direct that subsection (1) shall be amended by substituting, for the maximum number of hours specified, such number of hours as may be specified in the notice.

-- (8) Nothing in subsection (1) shall be construed as preventing a court which makes a community service order in respect of any offence from making an order for costs against, or imposing any disqualification on, the offender. - 39.
+- (2) A court shall not make a community service order in respect of any offender unless the offender consents and the court - - (a) has been notified by the Cabinet that arrangements exist for persons to perform work under such orders; and - (b) is satisfied - - (i) after considering a report by a probation officer about the offender and his circumstances and, if the court thinks it necessary, hearing a probation officer, that the offender is a suitable person to perform work under such an order; and - (ii) that provision can be made under the arrangements for him to do so. - (3) Where a court makes community service orders in respect of two or more offences of which the offender has been convicted by or before the court, the court may direct that the hours of work specified in any of those orders shall be concurrent with or additional to those specified in any other of those orders. - (4) A community service order shall specify the area in which the offender resides or will reside; and the functions conferred by the subsequent provisions of this Law on the relevant officer shall be discharged by a probation officer appointed for or assigned to the area. - (5) Before making a community service order the court shall explain to the offender in ordinary language - - (a) the purpose and effect of the order (and in particular the requirements of the order as specified in section 39); - (b) the consequences which may follow under section 40 if he fails to comply with any of those requirements; and - (c) that the court has under section 41 the power to review the order on the application either of the offender or of a probation officer. - (6) The court by which a community service order is made shall forthwith give copies of the order to the offender and to the relevant officer. - (7) The Cabinet may, by notice, direct that subsection (1) shall be amended by substituting, for the maximum number of hours specified, such number of hours as may be specified in the notice. - (8) Nothing in subsection (1) shall be construed as preventing a court which makes a community service order in respect of any offence from making an order for costs against, or imposing any disqualification on, the offender. - 39.
 (1) An offender in respect of whom a community service order is in force shall-